IainIsCreative/awesome-robot-combat/readme.md

 - [Combat Robot Electronics for Beginners](https://www.youtube.com/watch?v=WiJyD3viOOs) — Alta's guide on the basics of fighting robot electronics in antweights and beetleweights.
 - [How To Build A Robot](https://www.youtube.com/watch?v=AJVKOHPe9tw) — A video tutorial on the concepts of building a fighting robot by Lisa Winter.
 - [How To Build A Robot Weapon System](https://www.youtube.com/watch?v=C6UMenU6aZE) — A video tutorial on how to make a robot weapon's system by Lisa Winter.
+- [How To Use Fusion 360 to Design Combat Robot](https://www.youtube.com/watch?v=Fs_T8mkXci4&list=PLXkHHPy7o3nns1KRFuE4D3pEaSU-aPLnX) — A video series by David Small showing how to use Fusion 360 to build a fighting robot.

 #### Building Fighting Robots